microservices-kata/petstore-infrastructure/ManualSetup.md

 > This command only works on `Linux` server.
 Other system user may have to use jenkins image with docker binaries installed inside, e.g. [here](https://github.com/microservices-kata/petstore-infrastructure/tree/master/jenkins-basic).

 Jenkins will listen on `8000` port of the host.

-Prepare a machine with `java`, `maven`, `docker` and `git` installed, then add it to jenkins as a slave node with tag `microservice`.

-Prepare a machine with `docker` install as dev deployment node.
-Add the jenkins slave node's ssh public key into `${HOME}/.ssh/authorized_keys` file of the deployment node.

 ## Pact Broker